novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 New widgets can be added by pressing `+` and each of  them has the following characteristics.
 ![enter image description here](http://img.pyplan.org/Ui_blanck_interface.png)

-Each widget can be used for presenting information from the influence diagram choosing among the different layouts explained on section  `Visualization`
+Each widget can be used for presenting information from the influence diagram choosing among the different layouts explained on section  `Visualization`.

 There are **two ways of selecting objects from diagram to represent them on an interface**.